-Mr. Simailak: Thank you Madam Chairperson and the minister, for the response.
+Mr. Simailak: Thank you, Madam Chairperson and the minister, for the response.
 If I understand it correctly, the Home Renovation Program is capped at \$65,000 for the life of the owner and the Emergency Renovation Program is \$15,000.
 Will the Nunavut Housing Corporation look at putting the mould remediation program for homeowners as a stand-alone program?
-I ask this because, as you have stated earlier with regard to construction of new units, the price is going up.
+I ask this because, as you stated earlier with regard to construction of new units, the price is going up.
 I'm assuming the price from the contractor is going up for renovations programs as well.
-Is there going to be any thoughts or something like that for putting mould remediation as a stand-alone program?
+Are there any thoughts or something like that for putting mould remediation as a standalone program?
 Thank you, Madam Chairperson.